Conscription Crisis of 1917: Quebec Easter riots and the end of the war

 On January 1, 1918, the Unionist government began to enforce the Military Service Act.
 The Act made 404,385 men liable for military service, from which 385,510 sought exemptions.
 The Act was vague and offered many exemptions, and almost all of these men were able to avoid service, even if they had supported conscription.
 The most violent opposition occurred in Quebec, where anti-war attitudes drawn from French-Canadian nationalism sparked a weekend of rioting between March 28 and April 1.
-The disturbances began on a Thursday when the Dominion Policedetained a French-Canadian man who had failed to present his draft exemption papers.
+The disturbances began on a Thursday when the Dominion Police detained a French-Canadian man who had failed to present his draft exemption papers.
 Despite the man's release, a mob of nearly 200 soon descended upon the St. Roch District Police Station where the man had been held.
 By the following Good Friday evening, an estimated 15,000 rioters had ransacked the conscription registration office as well as two pro-conscription newspapers within Quebec City.

 This escalation of violence along with rumours of an alleged province-wide uprising prompted Quebec City Mayor Henri-Edgar Lavigueur to contact Ottawa and request reinforcements.
 Alarmed by the two days of rioting, the Borden government invoked the War Measures Act of 1914, which gave the federal government the power to directly oversee the maintenance of law and order in Quebec City.
 By the following morning, 780 soldiers had been deployed in the city, with an additional 1,000 en route from Ontario and 3,000 from western provinces.
 Despite their imminent arrival, protracted violence continued into the night of March 30, leading into a precarious Sunday.
 The final and bloodiest conflict happened Easter Monday when crowds once again organized against the military presence in the city, which by then had grown to 1,200 soldiers – all of whom came from Ontario.
 Once armed rioters began to fire on troops from concealed positions, the soldiers were ordered to fire on the crowds, immediately dispersing them.
 Though the actual number of civilian casualties is debated, official reports from that day name five men killed by gunfire; dozens more were injured.
 Among the soldiers are 32 recorded injuries that day, but no deaths.
 Monday, April 1, marked the end of the Easter Riots, which totalled over 150 casualties and $300,000 in damage.